facebookresearch/NeuralCompression/projects/illm/README.md

 may be some issues you'll have to debug.
 Fortunately, all of the logging code is confined to `train.py`.
 You shouldn't have to modify anything outside of that file.

+If you're using `wandb`, you'll need to ensure that you're logged into your account or you've set up the anonymous logging mode.

 ### Compressing autoencoder